 Side effects of quitting smoking - what happens after I stop smoking?

-Some of the symptoms of withdrawal can be quite unpleasant but hang in there!
-It will pass.
-Once you smoke your last cigarette, a lot of positive things start happening in your body. 😊 Some of the positive things that happen after quitting may be experienced as unpleasant side effects.
-But this is just your body working hard to heal itself and reset itself to a smoke-free state.
-You may experience dizziness, headaches and tingling sensations in the hands and feet.
-Cough and sore throat are not uncommon.
-Your stomach can act up a bit, with nausea and constipation.
+Some withdrawal symptoms can be quite unpleasant, but hang in there!
+They will pass.
+Once you smoke your last cigarette, a lot of positive things start happening in your body.
+However, some of the positive things may seem like unpleasant side effects.
+This is just your body working hard to heal itself and reset itself to a smoke-free state.
+For example,e you may experience dizziness, headaches and tingling sensations in the hands and feet.
+Cough and sore throat are common, and your stomach can act up a bit, with nausea or constipation.

-But it will pass with time, and there are things you can do to relieve the discomfort.
+But these will all pass with time, and there are things you can do to relieve the discomfort.
 Read about 10 of the most common side effects here and what you can do to alleviate them.

 10 common side effects and how you can control them